tomjoht/learnapidoc/_docs/managing_developer_portal/docapis_managing_doc_projects.md

 Keep in mind that strategic priorities differ by group.
 What might be a strategic priority for one group might not be a strategic priority for another group.
 This prioritization can be especially problematic if your group is cross-functional, meaning you support many organizations with different services (e.g., documentation, marketing, support, dev relations, and so on).
 In these cases, you'll have to figure out which priorities your own group wants to embrace.

-The review of strategic priorities and the assessment of projects should ideally take place at a regular cadence, and although filling up your calendar with meetings isn't ideal, the meeting (especially when it involves multiple people) can be a forcing function for this task.
-You might call this meeting "Project Prioritization" and even include field engineers in the meeting (if the field engineers have a close ear to important business partners).
+The review of strategic priorities and the assessment of projects should ideally take place at a regular cadence, and although filling up your calendar with meetings isn't ideal, this meeting (especially when it involves multiple people) can be a forcing function for this task.
+You might call this meeting "Project Prioritization" and even include field engineers in the meeting (especially if the field engineers have a close ear to important business partners).

 ## 3. Assign the projects to different tech writers {#specialize_the_writers}